 If a control flow transfer (such as a goto statement) is made that begins within try\block, and ends outside of try\block, then v is also considered definitely assigned on that control flow transfer if v is definitely assigned at the end-point of finally\block.
 (This is not an only if-if v is definitely assigned for another reason on this control flow transfer, then it is still considered definitely assigned.)

 9.4.4.16 Try-catch-finally statements

-Definite assignment analysis for a try-catch-finally statement of the form:
+For a statement of the form:

 '''

 try "try_block"

 catch ( ... ) "catch_block_1"

 ...

 catch ( ... ) "catch_block_n"

 finally "finally_block"

 '''